open-politics/SSARE/README.md

 The GPE (Geoplolitical Entity) tags are the geoencoded, e.g. for the recognised location "Berlin" it returns the latitude and longitude and passes a geojson file.

-**THE FINAL RESULT** is a live postgres database with articles saved and this data schema (as pydantic/sqlmodel model):
+**THE FINAL RESULT** is a live postgres database with articles saved using this data schema (as pydantic/sqlmodel model):
 ![Basis SQLModel/Pydantic Model](media/opp_base_model.png)